kjuulh/kraken/README.md

 ## Features

-- Uses an actions repository, where you store all your pending commands or queries to be performed across your fleet of repositories.
-(See \_examples)
+- [x] Uses an actions repository, where you store all your pending commands or queries to be performed across your fleet of repositories.
+(See
-- Actions can both execute changes, open pull-requests or in some cases commit directly to your preferred branch
+      \_examples)
-  - Actions natively use either shell, go or docker files to execute changes (see \_examples/actions)
+- [x] Actions can both execute changes, open pull-requests or in some cases commit directly to your preferred branch
-- Actions can also be analytical, so you can query your fleet for whatever you would like
+  - [x] Actions natively use either shell, go or docker files to execute changes (see \_examples/actions)
-- Works both as a client, or as a server
+- [ ] Actions can also be analytical, so you can query your fleet for whatever you would like
 - Supports SSH/https for fetching repos
-- Supports GPG signing
+- [ ] Supports GPG signing
-- Supports dry-run mode for easy testing when developing your actions (enabled by default on the cli)
+- [ ] Supports dry-run mode for easy testing when developing your actions (enabled by default on the cli)

 ## Roadmap